wellslab/s4m-api/Readme.md

 # Stemformatics API Server

+This is a flask-restful based API server, designed to serve [Stemformatics](http://stemformatics.org) data to the UI server.

 ## Building the environment
-conda is used for the environment
+conda is used for the environment and the necessary packages are:

 ```bash
 conda install -c conda-forge flask-restful